lukmanr/CLVPipelines/README.md

 ### Installing Kubeflow Pipelines SDK

 To use `kfp.Client()` you need a Python 3.5+ environment with KFP SDK installed.
-It highly recommended to install KFP SDK into a dedicated Python or Conda environment.
+It is highly recommended to install KFP SDK into a dedicated Python or Conda environment.

 The code in this tutorial was tested with KFP SDK version 0.1.20.